 Can I Get a Witness?

 Explorations in an Amen

-1. The Aristocrats of Compassion: Dietrich Bonhoeffer and the Quest for a New Nobility
+1. Aristocrats of Responsibility: Dietrich Bonhoeffer and the Quest for a New Nobility

 The DuBose Awards, at one time known as the Faithful Alum Award and the DuBose Award for Service, have been restructured to broaden the award categories and invite nominations from across the Church.
 The awards celebrate the ministries of both laypersons and clergy.
 Nominations are received from October to end of May the following year and the recipient(s) will be announced during the annual DuBose Alumni Gathering banquet.
 You may submit a nomination using this form.

 In order to submit a nomination, the nominee must either be:

 - an ordained member of the Episcopal clergy